 m) Whenever a value or template of a record, set, union, record of, set of, array and anytype type is passed as an actual parameter to an inout parameter, none of the fields or elemetns of this structured value or template shall be passed as an actual parameter to another inout parameter of the same parameterized TTCN-3 object.
 This restriction applies recursively to all sub-elements of the structured value or template in any level of nesting.

 n) If two or more actual parameters passed to inout parameters of the same parameterized TTCN-3 object contain a reference to distinct alternatives of the same union or anytype value, an error shall be produced.

+m) If the mixed notation is used, the parameters given in assignment notation shall not assign parameters that already have an actual parameter given in list notation.

 Examples